Museums Galleries Scotland’s Anti-Racism Action Plan

 Leaders demonstrate visible, ongoing anti-racist leadership by making decisions through demonstrated behaviours of our values.
 Every team member will have access to training, enabling them to feel equipped, confident and competent in anti-racist practice.
 We will cultivate a workplace where all people feel a sense of belonging and agency.

-Capacity and Sustainability
+Capacity and sustainability

 Goal: Anti racism becomes part of everything we do, not an optional add on